Disclaimer: Don't own anything, except the idea, as usual.

 "Fine, Megan," Cait said, smiling at the older woman.
 The chauffeur stepped out at that point and opened the back door to the limousine, and Hawke, Cait, Dom, Megan and Marella climbed inside.

 As they drove off, Hawke couldn't stop himself from staring at Caitlin, and he found himself fighting an emotion he hadn't experienced in a long time.
-It can't be, Hawke said to himself.
+It can't be.
 I can't be falling in love with Cait, can I?
 I mean, there's...He suddenly stopped himself from thinking about the curse, instead thinking about all the times since they'd met two years ago that Cait's life had been in danger, and yet, she'd survived each time.
-Heck, she was even in danger a few times back in Texas, Hawke said to himself, remembering how Caitlin had told him about being shot, as well as kidnapped, more than once during her time on the Texas Highway Patrol.
-Not to mention what Bogan's boys tried to do—more than once, actually, Hawke said to himself, remembering when Cait had told him how she had almost been raped more than once by some of Bogan's deputies.
-She put those boys in the hospital, Hawke said to himself.
+Heck, she was even in danger a few times back in Texas, before she even knew I existed.
+Hawke remembered how Caitlin had told him about being shot, as well as kidnapped, more than once during her time on the Texas Highway Patrol.
+Not to mention what Bogan's boys tried to do—more than once, actually.
+Hawke remembered when Cait had told him how she had almost been raped more than once by some of Bogan's deputies.
+She put those boys in the hospital.
+And that's where that nickname, 'Sweet Britches', came from.
+And I can appreciate why she hates it so much.
 And, of course—I know from personal experience what a good hand-to-hand fighter she is.
 He remembered how Cait had come into his room at John Bradford Horn's compound, and fought back after he attacked her.
-There was an imprint of the combat boot she was wearing on my chest for two weeks, after she kicked me in the gut, String said to himself, involuntarily wincing.
+There was an imprint of the combat boot she was wearing on my chest for two weeks, after she kicked me in the gut.
+Hawke involuntarily winced at the memory.
 Caitlin noticed his expression out of the corner of her eye, and, just like she did back at the hangar, simply smiled knowingly, hoping she could hide her excitement.

 "You okay, String?" she asked him, glancing over at him and laying her hand on top of his.

 "Yeah," String replied, surprised that Caitlin had called him by his first name.
-She usually calls me 'Hawke,' he said to himself.
+She usually calls me 'Hawke'.
 Wonder why she changed just now?
 Then, he looked down at her hand on top of his.
 Why did she do that?
 Hawke glanced over at Caitlin, and noticed her still smiling at him.

 Caitlin noticed Hawke's reaction to her use of his first name.
-It's working, Caitlin said to herself.
-I think it's really working!
+It's working!
+God in Heaven, I think it's really working!
 And, she noticed he hadn't reacted negatively to her placing her hand on top of his.
 One of the resolutions she'd made before she came to the hangar that morning was that in 1988, she was going to be nicer to String, as part of her major resolution—to break through the walls that Hawke had built around his heart, and make him realize how she felt about him, and that it would be okay if he admitted he felt the same way about her.
-And besides, she'd reasoned, 1988's only a few hours away, so it won't hurt if I start now.
+And besides, 1988's only a few hours away, so it won't hurt if I start now.
 She still remembered when Hawke lay in her arms at Horn's compound, unconscious after she had administered the drugs that she had hoped would counteract whatever brainwashing Horn had done to him.
 She remembered how she'd thought Hawke was dead, when he lay in her arms, unmoving, for several minutes.
-I—I really thought I'd lost him, Caitlin remembered thinking to herself.
+I—I really thought I'd lost him.
+Caitlin remembered.
 But fortunately, the antidote worked, and Hawke came back to us—back to me.
 Now, as she glanced at him sitting next to her, she wondered what thoughts were going through his head at the moment.
-Oh, no, Caitlin thought to herself.
-Another very worrisome thought came into her head, What if—what if he doesn't feel that way about me?
-Caitlin asked herself, trying not to let the worry she suddenly felt break through onto her face.
+Oh, no. Another very worrisome thought came into her head, What if—what if he doesn't feel that way about me?
+Caitlin tried not to let the worry she suddenly felt break through onto her face.
 I mean, I really don't know if he's just hiding his feelings, or if he really doesn't love me, the way I love him.
 Caitlin pulled herself out of her thoughts as she heard Megan talking to String.

 "String?"
 Megan asked.
 "How's your brother doing?"